-- Application deadline is 31st of July!
+- Application deadline is July 15th!

 For more details (regulation of entry and admission, curriculum) please read here.

 The course has restricted admission.
-A prerequisite for starting studies is a first university degree, with the required necessary background education as determined in the exam regulations.
+A prerequisite for starting your studies is a first university degree, with the required necessary background education as determined in the exam regulations.

 - a) Test of English as Foreign Language (TOEFL), Paper-based (min 500 points), Computer-based (min 200 points), or Internet-based Test (IBT, min 80 points),